qgustavor/megajs-docs/docs/api.md

 The download function also support `start` and `end` options, like [`fs.createReadStream`](https://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options).

 If the number of connections get limited to `1` then chunking will be disabled and the entire file will be downloaded using a single connection.
 For some reason doing this often results in less connection errors.
 At the moment this feature relies on a node-fetch extension and might not work in non-Node environments.

+You can get progress events from the `progress` event which will contain the following properties:

+* `bytesLoaded`: the number of bytes loaded;
+* `bytesTotal`: the total number of bytes of the file;

 #### `.downloadBuffer([options])`